Probabilistic channel simulation using coherence: Probabilistic channel simulation with MIO

 Note that the robustness is multiplicative under the tensor product of states~\cite{zhu2017coherence}, specifically

 We correspondingly have

-Recall Theorem~\ref{theo:MIO_simulatable}, the optimal success probability is the ratio between the robustness of the resource state and the robustness of the target coherent channel, also the success probability $p$ cannot exceed 1.
+Recalling Theorem~\ref{theo:MIO_simulatable}, the maximal success probability is the ratio between the robustness of the resource state and the robustness of the target coherent channel, and the success probability $p$ cannot exceed 1.
 Then we have

 which completes the proof. \end{proof}